symphonycms2-extensions/CDI/extensions/cdi/README.markdown

 ## Roadmap

-* Add rollback support in case of SQL execution errors

-* Add status information of the CDI log on the preferences screen

-* Add a "clear CDI log" button from the preferences screen

 * Aggregate all queries and save them to a single file (using JSON or XML serialization)

 * Add automatic backup of current database before executing CDI queries using https://github.com/nils-werner/dump_db